Sleep when the baby sleeps! They say!

 Then next day, I decided that I will wake up before my son in the morning, even if it meant I had just 3 hours of sleep.
 And I did that!
 Voila!

 Surprisingly, I didn’t feel as much tired as I did on the previous days.
 I had breakfast with my partner.
 After he left, I got some quality time to sit and have coffee without reheating it 100 times.
 I even had time to take a bath by the time my toddler woke up.
 My head felt a lot lighter, and my mind became more calm and happy.
 This way, I was able to manage my son more gently.
 I understood that when I am overwhelmed, it triggers stress and anxiety, which in turn impacts my son.
-So, I continued with this new routine I had found for myself.
-Slowly and steadily, he is back on schedule now.
+I continued with this new routine I had found for myself.
+Slowly and steadily, my son got back on his schedule too.

 From this whole experience, what I gathered is